Test of FEMA emergency alert system planned for early October

-Federal Emergency Management Agency (FEMA) and Federal Communications Commission (FCC) said they will conduct a test of the Integrated Public Alert and Warning System (IPAWS) on Wednesday, Oct.
+Federal Emergency Management Agency and Federal Communications Commission said they will conduct a test of the Integrated Public Alert and Warning System on Oct.
 4, 2023.

 All major U.S. wireless providers participate in the emergency alert system and will transmit the national test to their customers.
 If your phone is on and within range of an active cell tower, from a participating wireless provider, you should receive the national test, FEMA and FCC said.